Spencer Steer Player Props: Reds vs. Dodgers

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 63 hits and an OBP of .368 this season.
+- Steer has 64 hits and an OBP of .371, both of which are best among Cincinnati hitters this season.

-- He ranks 25th in batting average, 22nd in on base percentage, and 29th in slugging among qualifying hitters in MLB action.
+- Among qualified batters in MLB, his batting average ranks 22nd, his on-base percentage ranks 21st, and he is 32nd in the league in slugging.

-- He has scored in 50.0% of his games this season, with two or more runs scored in 6.9%.
+- He has scored in 30 games this year (50.8%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.